bschaatsbergen/dnsdialer/README.md

 A `net.Dialer.DialContext` replacement with deterministic DNS resolution strategies.

-Bypass your system's DNS resolver entirely and query multiple recursive resolvers directly.
-Implement concurrent races for minimum latency, consensus validation for cache poisoning detection, or ordered fallback for resolver diversity.
+Implement concurrent races for minimum latency, consensus validation for poisoning detection, or ordered fallback for resolver diversity.
 Built on [miekg/dns](https://pkg.go.dev/github.com/miekg/dns) with sub-resolver control over timeout behavior, retry logic, and response validation.

-Essential for systems where DNS resolution latency impacts P99 response times and DNS failures cascade into service outages.
+Useful for systems where DNS resolution latency impacts P99 response times and DNS failures cascade into service outages.
 Drop into any `DialContext` call in HTTP transports, gRPC clients, or custom connection pools.

 ## How it works